 This made them come up with an idea of associating love, commitment and marriage with diamonds.

 A Diamond is Forever

-De Beers needed a marketing strategy to fulfill their vision –
+De Beers needed a marketing strategy to fulfil their vision –

-- To sell more and bigger diamonds [people in USA was spending more on low quality diamonds].
+- To sell more and bigger diamonds [people in the USA were spending more low-quality diamonds].